marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/msp430-function-attributes.rst

   is treated as a symbolic name for the vector slot.
 These names should match up with appropriate entries in the linker script.
-By default the names ``watchdog`` for vector 26, ``nmi`` for vector 30 and :option:`reset` for vector 31 are recognized.
+By default the names ``watchdog`` for vector 26, ``nmi`` for vector 30 and :gcc-attr:`reset` for vector 31 are recognized.

-.. option:: naked
+.. gcc-attr:: naked

   .. index:: naked function attribute, MSP430